Celebration Garden Project

 Celebration Garden Access

 Extending directly off the plaza patio, a new sidewalk will circle the Sacred Stones and sculpture, with full ADA access.
 The circular style will allow multiple people into the Garden and will also eliminate any need for wheelchairs to turn around.

 Sacred Stones will be placed both inside and outside of the ring.

-A small informal footpath will continue past the Sacred Stones and art, coursing over to the giant Desert Museum Palo Verde.
+A future footpath will continue past the Sacred Stones and art, coursing over to the giant Desert Museum Palo Verde.
 Under it will be tucked a bench for quiet contemplation, or perhaps for a private discussion away from the plaza.

-This garden borders our blow-sand area, where the endangered Coachella Valley Milkvetch lives.
+This garden borders our blow-sand area, where the endangered Coachella Valley Milkvetch lives (the future site of the Blow Sand Demonstration Garden).
 We will add further native plantings appropriate for this critical habitat.